Rubus armeniacus: Management

+The plant’s many means of asexual reproduction make it among the most difficult to control weeds in a home garden or small property management context.
 Cutting the canes to the ground, or burning thickets of Rubus armeniacus are ineffective removal strategies.
 The best practices for removal include digging up the rhizomes and connecting underground structures, and herbicides.
-Broken roots can resprout, making manual removal extra labor intensive, and glyphosate herbicides are largely ineffective with this plant.
+Broken roots can resprout, making manual removal extra labor-intensive.

+Nonetheless, the plant rarely impedes large-scale construction or agricultural practices, since tillage, cutting, and other means of mechanical removal are sufficient to destroy a single generation of plants.
+Many people derive pleasure from picking the berries, and the brambles provide a habitat for animals.